MichalAFerber/welcome-message/README.md

 ---

+## 🔐 Template Integrity

+The installer verifies the integrity of the English template using a static checksum.

+Other language templates are not currently validated by checksum but are syntax-checked and compared before overwriting your local copy.

+If you customize templates, you can ignore the hash warning or update the `SCRIPT_HASH` in the installer.

+---

 ## 🤝 Contributing

 PRs welcome!

 - Improve language support
 - Add new info blocks (e.g. Docker status, CPU graphs)
 - Report bugs or suggestions via Issues